 - There are ten blue routes to descend down for intermediate riders with narrow trail, jumps and small drops.
 The Blues also have red section options if you want to take it up a gear.

-- There are nine red advanced trails with steeper gradients, featuring a variety of natural and man-made features including gap jumps, drops, off camber corners, switchbacks, large rocks and loose surfaces
+- There are ten red advanced trails with steeper gradients, featuring a variety of natural and man-made features including gap jumps, drops, off camber corners, switchbacks, large rocks and loose surfaces

 - There are also nine expert graded black trails with mandatory gap jumps and drops.
 It is very narrow in places with roots, rocks and steep descents.